jawah/niquests/docs/user/advanced.rst

 .. warning:: You may be interested in caching and restoring the OCSP/CRL validator state in between runs for performance concerns.
 To achieve that you are invited to pickle and restore your ``niquests.Session`` object.

+.. warning:: In order to avoid spoil the overall HTTP experience, we currently silently disable OCSP / CRL checks if 4 failures occurred in a row.

 Specify HTTP/3 capable endpoint preemptively
 --------------------------------------------